 - Fatigued driving

 When motorists act negligently—whether by turning left into oncoming traffic, illegally changing lanes, or deciding to get behind the wheel after drinking—they should be held accountable for the harm they cause.
-Our car accident lawyers in Cleveland are committed to helping you pursue the full, fair recovery you are owed.
+Our auto accident lawyers in Cleveland are committed to helping you pursue the full, fair recovery you are owed.

 What to Do If You Are Involved in a Car Accident